|Work Schedule:||Full Time/*Part Time|

 |Location:||Washington, DC metropolitan area|

-The Office of General Counsel is seeking a highly qualified Ethics Counsel at the GS-13 to GS-15 level to join its exciting and challenging legal practice.
+The Central Intelligence Agency (CIA) Office of General Counsel (OGC) seeks qualified, experienced, and motivated Ethics Counsel to join its exciting and challenging legal practice.
 The ethics practice at CIA provides the opportunity to work on challenging issues unique in Government while contributing to the Nation's security.
-Experienced ethics attorneys looking for an opportunity to serve our country are encouraged to apply.
-The successful candidate will have a minimum of three years of attorney experience in an Executive Branch agency ethics program.
-In your application, please include a summary of your experience providing ethics advice to current and former employees, reviewing financial disclosure forms, conducting ethics training, and liaising with Office of Government Ethics personnel.
+Experienced ethics attorneys looking for an opportunity to serve our country in this unique environment are encouraged to apply.
+The successful candidate will have a minimum of three years of attorney experience in Executive Branch ethics issues.
+In your application, please include a summary of your experience providing ethics advice to current and former Executive Branch employees, reviewing confidential and public financial disclosure forms (OGE 450 and OGE 278, respectively), conducting ethics training, and consulting with the Office of Government Ethics on ethics issues.

 *Part time tour of duty is a minimum of 48-hours per bi-weekly pay period.

 Minimum requirements: Graduation from an ABA-accredited law school and active bar membership from any of the fifty states, District of Columbia, Puerto Rico, or the U.S. Virgin Islands are required.

 OGC requires the submission as attachments of a cover letter, resume, law school transcript, legal writing sample, and the names and telephone numbers of three legal references.

 OGC receives hundreds of resumes a month from people desiring to serve their country by participating in our intelligence mission.
 If you apply for a position with the CIA OGC and have not heard from us within 45 days of the date of your application, then we will not be offering you a position.
 We regret that we cannot personally respond to or hire all the candidates who wish to work for CIA OGC.